kubeflow/website/content/docs/started/workstation/minikube-linux.md

    ssh -N -f -L localhost:YYYY:localhost:XXXX remoteuser@remotehost
    ```

-Below is an example of accessing a Jupyter notebook hosted in a Linux machine remotehost.com (port 8888) in a Window machine using port 8889.
+Below is an example of accessing a Jupyter notebook hosted in a Linux machine remotehost.com (port 8888) in a Windows machine using port 8889.

-1. In the Window machine, issue
+1. In the Windows machine, issue
     ```
     ssh -N -f -L localhost:8889:localhost:8888 root@remotehost.com
     ```
     You will be promoted for the password to access remotehost.com

-2. In the Window machine, open a web browser and enter the following url
+2. In the Windows machine, open a web browser and enter the following url
    ```
    localhost:8889
    ```